 - Weatherization Assistance Program.
 WAP and utility-based energy efficiency programs both provide “whole house” energy efficiency upgrades for low-income households struggling with high utility bills.
 Heating and cooling systems, electrical systems, lighting, and appliances are all inspected for energy inefficiency and fixed where possible.
-Contact your local community action agency for more information on the program and how to apply in your area.
+Visit Georgia Community Action Association’s website for more information on the program and how to apply in your area.

 - Free Energy Audit.
 The utility sends an auditor to your home to assess how much energy your home consumes and to evaluate what measures you can take to reduce your energy use and lower your bill.

 - Georgia Power customers can get free energy audits to identify their home’s energy efficiency needs.
 Visit their website for more information on how to receive an audit.
 They also offer rebates and incentives for energy efficiency measures (installing LED lighting, smart thermostats, etc.).
 Call 1-877-310-5607 to inquire about their Home Energy Improvement Program.